canro91/canro91.github.io/_posts/2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture.md

 This `TypeBuilder` class uses reflection to find all the parameters in the constructor of the service to build.
 And, it uses [Moq to build fakes]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}) for each parameter.

 `TypeBuilder` expects a single constructor.
-But, you can easily extend it to pick the one with more parameters.
+But, we can easily extend it to pick the one with more parameters.

 ```csharp
 public class TypeBuilder<T>